 New Zealand law provides a number of insolvency procedures.
-The most commonly used are bankruptcy (in the case of individuals), liquidation (in the case of companies), and receiverships (of secured assets).
-From late 2007, a voluntary administration procedure has been available for rehabilitation of companies in financial difficulty.
+The most commonly used are bankruptcy (in the case of individuals), liquidation or voluntary administration (in the case of companies), and receiverships (of secured assets).
 These procedures are governed by the Insolvency Act 2006, the Companies Act 1993 and the Receiverships Act 1993.

 The Insolvency (Cross-border) Act 2006 has been in force since July 2008.
-This adopts the UNCITRAL Model Law for cross border insolvency.
+This adopts the United Nations Commission on International Trade Law (UNCITRAL) Model Law for cross border insolvency.

-Although New Zealand has a creditors' compromise procedure for insolvent companies, there are no mandatory moratorium periods on creditor enforcement unless and until a proposal is approved by the requisite majorities of creditors (and any further requirements are met).
+Although New Zealand has a creditors' compromise procedure for insolvent companies, this does not provide for any mandatory moratorium periods on creditor enforcement like with a voluntary administration, unless and until a proposal is approved by the requisite majorities of creditors (and any further requirements are met).
 This procedure is therefore less common than other forms of corporate insolvency.